pain therapy market

 NEUROPATHIC PAIN POINTS

-• Neuropathic pain, also called nerve pain, occurs when a health condition affects the nerves that carry sensations to your brain.
+• Neuropathic pain, occurs when a health condition affects the nerves that carry sensations to your brain.

 • Neuropathic pain is characterized by excessive sensitivity to stimuli, including allodyniaa condition in which pain is caused by a stimulus that does not usually elicit pain and hyperalgesia in which pain is exaggerated.